-Sonakshi Sinha's Cute Birthday Wish For Father Shatrughan Sinha Proves She's Daddy's Girl!
+Sonakshi Sinha's Cute Birthday Wish For Father Shatrughan Sinha Proves She's A Daddy's Girl!

 Veteran actor Shatrughan Sinha turns a year older today.
-On his 73th birthday, his daughter Sonakshi Sinha dropped a cute birthday wish for him on her Instagram page.
+On his 73rd birthday, daughter Sonakshi Sinha dropped a cute birthday wish for him on her Instagram page.

-The 'Dabangg 3' actress shared a picture where she is seen twinning with her father in black and looking at him adorably while the birthday boy has his eyes on the camera.
+The 'Dabangg 3' actress shared a picture, where she is seen twinning with her father in black and looking at him adorably while the birthday boy has his eyes on the camera.
 Sonakshi captioned this photo as, "Birthday boy," followed by a cake emoji.

 Huma Qureshi dropped a birthday wish on Sonakshi's picture and wrote, "Happy bday uncle."